...

 Your practice management software, imaging software, billing platform, and IT provider all have some level of access to your systems or your patient data.
 They need that access to do their job.
 But that access also means that if they are compromised, the attacker can reach you through them.

-The mechanics work like this.
 An attacker targets a vendor that serves hundreds of dental practices.
 Rather than attacking each practice individually, they compromise the vendor once and gain access to all the practices connected to that vendor.
 One attack, hundreds of victims.

 Change Healthcare: The Largest Example